Labour grassroots members demand U.N. backing for Syria air strikes

-BRIGHTON, England Britain's opposition Labour lawmakers should not support air strikes against Islamic State militants in Syria without United Nations authorisation, party members voted on Wednesday.
+BRIGHTON, England Britain's opposition Labour members of parliament should not support air strikes against Islamic State militants in Syria without United Nations authorisation, party members voted on Wednesday.

 Labour's grassroots members voted at the party's annual conference in favour of making any support for the government's push to extend the air strikes conditional on several points, including "clear and unambiguous authorisation".

-The vote is not binding on lawmakers, many of whom favour extending air strikes.
+The vote is not binding on MPs, many of whom favour extending air strikes.

 It underlines the divisions within the party, whose new leader Jeremy Corbyn has said he opposes sending more bombs into Syria to end the more than four-year conflict, but who has promised to "listen to everyone" in his party.